fritzo/pomagma/doc/unified_egraph_design.md

 # Unified E-graph Storage Design

-This document analyzes Pomagma's multiple E-graph representations and proposes simplification through unification.
+This document analyzes Pomagma's multiple E-graph representations and proposes simplification through unification and architectural consolidation.
 The primary motivation is enabling a unified workflow where users can perform complete analysis pipelines (E-graph growth → incremental inference → batch inference → querying → conjecturing → language optimization → analytics extraction) against a single database instance in a single Python script.

-This requires both reducing maintenance complexity of multiple storage formats and providing a consistent interface that supports all use cases without requiring users to manually transfer data between different storage systems.
+**NEW DIRECTION:** The design has evolved towards eliminating the surveyor entirely and consolidating all inference capabilities into the cartographer.
+This eliminates the maintenance burden of dual atlas implementations (micro/macro) and the TBB dependency while providing a single, scalable inference engine with phased execution.

 ## Background: Current State of the System